CHANEL-JSALT-2020/datasets/README.md

 ## Main File Format
 The main data file of a corpus is a .csv file containing the raw text of the turns and the main UID indexes.

 The UID is of the form cccccc-dddddd-uuuu, where:
 *	cccccc: six alphanumeric characters identifying the corpus.
 *	dddddd: six digits identifying the dialogue number inside the corpus.
 *	uuuu: four digits identifying the utterance number inside the dialogue.

-Naming Convention: the main file must be named as "cccccc_main.csv", where cccccc is the corpus index CID.
+**Naming Convention**: the main file must be named as "cccccc_main.csv", where cccccc is the corpus index CID.
 *	CID (corpus index): cccccc the six alphanumeric characters identifying the corpus.

-Index and attributes: the main file must contain at least three mandatory columns:
+**Index and attributes**: the main file must contain at least three mandatory columns:
 *	UID: the unique utterance indexes.
 *	SID: the speaker names or ids for each turn.
 *	SEG: the raw segment of text comprising the turn.

-Full information in Unified Dialogue Data Formats and File Data Formats.
+Full information in [Unified Dialogue Data Formats](https://github.com/CHANEL-JSALT-2020/Wiki/wiki/Unified-Dialogue-Data-Formats) and [File Data Formats](https://github.com/CHANEL-JSALT-2020/Wiki/wiki/File-Data-Formats).

 ## Context and Dialoginfo File Format
  Auxiliary files providing complementary dialogue metadata related to the corpus.

-Index and attributes: the context file must contain at least one mandatory column:
+**Index and attributes**: the context file must contain at least one mandatory column:
 *	DID (dialogue index): cccccc-dddddd the CID followed by the dialogue number.

-Full information in Unified Dialogue Data Formats and File Data Formats.
+Full information in [Unified Dialogue Data Formats](https://github.com/CHANEL-JSALT-2020/Wiki/wiki/Unified-Dialogue-Data-Formats) and [File Data Formats](https://github.com/CHANEL-JSALT-2020/Wiki/wiki/File-Data-Formats).

 ## Sentiment Analysis File Format
 The Text Analytics API is a cloud-based service that provides advanced natural language processing over raw text and includes the sentiment analysis function.
 The utterance contains the sentiment analysis of each dialogue.
 The sentence contains the sentiment analysis of each sentence per utterance.

-Naming Convention: the sentiment analysis file must be named as "cccccc_{utterance/sentence}_sentiment_analytics.csv", where cccccc is the corpus index CID.
+**Naming Convention**: the sentiment analysis file must be named as "cccccc_{utterance/sentence}_sentiment_analytics.csv", where cccccc is the corpus index CID.

-Index and attributes: the utterance sentiment analysis file must contain at least six mandatory columns:
+**Index and attributes**: the utterance sentiment analysis file must contain at least six mandatory columns:
 *	UID: the unique utterance indexes.
 *	SEG: the raw segment of text comprising the turn.
 *	utt_sentiment: sentiment label of the entire utterance.